5Strands Review 2022 - The Best Way to Test Intolerances?

 3. Nutritional Deficiencies Report

 The in-depth nutrition report includes over 80 items, and it tells you if you’re deficient in amino acids, minerals, vitamins, and/or fatty acids that may be contributing to your tiredness, hair loss, or dandruff.
-This is many more items than competitor companies such as Vitagene or Orig3n.
+This is many more items than competitor companies such as Vitagene.
 Competitor company LetsGetChecked only tests for three items but costs twice as much as 5Strands.

 I was somewhat shocked to see that I was severely deficient in Vitamin C despite eating a relatively balanced diet and taking a multivitamin every day.
 I was also surprised to see that I was severely deficient in tryptophan, an essential amino acid found in poultry (which I eat 4-5 times per week).
 Unless the report is wrong, it means I should be more careful about not relying on supplements and more careful about not pairing some foods with dairy.